One Woman Hamlet

 I would like to thank my community partner The Hope For Us Network.
 The Hope For Us Network is a lived-experience coalition disrupting the highest risk factors for mental health crises.
 They offer free programming surrounding mental health in the community and on their Twitch channel!
 Resources in both English and Spanish.
 You can also check out their resources at the show today!

-This show has been a project of love over the past five and a half years.
+This show has been a project of love over the past six years.
 I wrote this show because I wish I would have seen it when I was younger, for my friends I have lost to suicide, and for the community that still places such a huge stigma on mental illness.
 We lose 700,000 people a year to suicide, this is a global health crisis and we need to do better.

 I want to close out by saying that there are many facets of mental health which we don’t speak about tonight, such as race, sexual orientation, and social situation.
 All of these factors alter how we experience mental health struggles, as well as how difficult it can be to acquire assistance.
 It’s important to acknowledge these factors if we are ever going to break the stigma surrounding mental health.
 With that said, I hope this show will be a jumping off point, the beginning for you and those you love, and I hope you can feel more open discussing mental health.
 As Hamlet says “Tell my story”, and Thank you again for being here today/tonight, and remember: It’s O.K not to be O.K.